 New York DOH Approval Status

 CSF.
-Also acceptable: CSF collected in plain red or green (sodium or lithium heparin).
+Also acceptable: CSF collected in plain red or green (lithium heparin).

 Transfer 0.5 mL CSF to an ARUP Standard Transport Tube.
 (Min: 0.3 mL)

 Ambient: 5 days; Refrigerated: 2 weeks; Frozen: 1 year

 18 years and older: 0-3 IU/L